axlan/saleae-diff-ppm-decoder/README.md

 ### MIN_GAP_FOR_1

 Hard code a pulse gap threshold for decoding values.
 If the gap between pulses is greater than this value, decode a `1`.
-Otherwise decond a `0`.
+Otherwise decode a `0`.
 If this is `None` use the median gap time as the threshold.